withastro/astro/.changeset/pink-yaks-exercise.md

 'astro': patch
 ---

-Updates the configuration reference docs
+Updates the `env` configuration reference docs to include a full API reference for `envField`.